 yes and hit enter.

-Note: If you face any error then go through the “Create Partition” section of this article and make sure to follow the same partition structure.
+Note: If you face any error then go through the Troubleshoot section to find the solution.

 11. Finally, Linux Mint will start installing Chrome OS on your Windows partition.